 Coming from present day Ottawa, the road probably entered the village along Perth St. It likely turned south almost immediately onto King St. (or possibly Cockburn St).
 Two village dignitaries, Andrew Lett and George T. Burke owned park lots here.
 The block bordered by King, Strachan, Cockburn, and (Colonel) Murray St. held all the important official sites in the village.
 Here was located the depot where settlers collected their tools and rations.
 Beside it was the administration building which seems to have been used as an officers’ barracks as well as Col. Burke’s office.
 Burke was also the postmaster.
 On the same block was the school house, which was used not only as a school, but at least until 1825 by every religion denomination.
 Even into the 1830s it was used by Rev. William Bell of Perth when he came to preach in the village.

-From the corner of Cockburn St. and Strachan St. the road probably continued along Strachan to Fowler.
-This stretch of the street contained Maria Hill’s hotel.
-Both the Capt.
+From the corner of Cockburn St. and Strachan St. the road probably continued along Strachan to Fowler St. The area along Strachan was well developed and contained the hotel of Maria & Andrew Hill.
+Both Capt.
 Lewis and Edward Malloch owned land along this route and possibly had their stores there.

 The road continued past St. John’s Anglican Church (begun in 1823) and St. Philip’s (started in 1825).